Skip to main content

 • Charlie Glynn, Glynn Technical Diamonds – innovative synthetic diamond products

-• Evan Talty, Wild Irish Sea Weed – providing sustainable, hand-harvested seaweed
+• Evan Talty, Wild Irish Sea Weed – sustainable, hand-harvested seaweed

 • Mark Cochrane, Trackplan – facilities management software